jonnonz1/nz-statute-book/acts/public/1989/sale-of-liquor-act-1989.md

   (a) be prepared in accordance with generally accepted accounting practice; and (b) relate to the financial year ended on 31 March preceding the date by which they must be prepared.
 (2) Every licensing trust is a public entity as defined in section 4 of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.
-(3) The yearly statement of financial position, statement of financial performance, and statements, when duly audited, shall be open for public inspection.
+(3) The yearly balance sheet, profit and loss account, and statements, when duly audited, shall be open for public inspection.
 (4) A licensing trust shall, at least once in each year, publish in a newspaper or newspapers circulating in the trust district a summary of the audited accounts, together with a list of all the grants made during the financial year pursuant to section 189.

 ### 207A Annual meeting of electors